harendraNayal/ebook-reader-page-flip/README.md

 # 📚 Flutter E-Book Reader App

-A beautiful and fast e-book reader built with Flutter for Android, iOS, Web, and Windows.
+A beautiful and fast e-book reader built with Flutter for Android, iOS, Web, Windows & macOS.
 Supports realistic page-flip animation and smooth reading experience across all platforms.
+Best for Windows/Web/macOS due to big screen.

 ---

 ## 🚀 Features

 - 📖 Realistic **page-flip animation**
-- 📱 Cross-platform: Windows, Web, Android & iOS (Best for Windows/ Web till now)
+- 📱 Cross-platform: Android, iOS, Windows, Web & macOS
 - 📂 Supports JPG/PNG pages (or can be modified to use a PDF)
 - 🌙 Light/Dark mode support (upcoming)
 - 🔍 Zooming and swipe navigation (upcoming)